CookieMage27/Cookies-level.dat-NBT-Downgrader/README.md

 Thanks for using our project 😎❤️.

-Also, this project is proudly vibecode-free, however Claude sonnet 4.6 was used for some documentation reference.
+Also, this project is proudly vibecode-free

 ## Instructions